 Last year the festival took place Sept.
 27 – Oct.2 with the theme, Labyrinth gives way to skin, taken from the title of a composition by Maryanne Amacher for Merce Cunningham Dance Company.

 The festival opened with the exhibition Boundless BodyMinds, curated by Brandon Rosenbluth and featuring artworks grounded in a common understanding of embodied cognition, featuring new video works by Marija Bozinovska Jones, Young Girl Reading Group, Jessika Khazrik, Sophie Hoyle, and Aisha Devi’s SLF.
-The festival also included concerts from Aisha Devi, Shackleton, James Ginzburg among a bunch of other known artists in the experimental scene.
-The festival also hosted a discourse program for which CLOT Magazine is pleased to share recordings, kindly offered by SONICA.
+The festival also included concerts from Aisha Devi, Shackleton, James Ginzburg among many other known artists in the experimental scene.
+The festival also hosted a discourse program for which CLOT Magazine is pleased to share recordings kindly offered by SONICA.

 Sadly, MoTA (The Museum of Transitory Art), which is the umbrella organization for Sonica, was denied funding for the next four years by the Slovenian Ministry of Culture.
 MoTA/Sonica is amidst a public campaign of gathering and posting testimonials and building a case together with other NGOs to take the Ministry to court and overturn the decision.

-The rest of the recordings can be watched from MoTA’s Vimeo channel
+The rest of the recordings can be watched on MoTA’s Vimeo channel